Kensaa/y86fmt/README.md

          "editor.defaultFormatter": "jkillian.custom-local-formatters"
      }
      ```

+     * Note: if you downloaded the formatter using the releases, you need to change the command if the config to add the path to the file, or add the formatter to the $PATH environment variable

 *(One day, I plan to create a dedicated VSCode extension to handle this out of the box—but I’m lazy for now.)*